JasonSilvestri/JSopX.MauiHybridNetCore/README.md

 ### from the ﻿jSilvestri.com BETA v 2024 the JSopX™ Open Project EXperiences Collection:

 ### Phase 1 of 4
-Create the initial `JSopX.MuiHybridNetCore` Project (the .NET MAUI Hybrid & Asp.NET Core Web API Demo application).
+Create the initial `JSopX.MauiHybridNetCore` Project (the .NET MAUI Hybrid & Asp.NET Core Web API Demo application).

 ## Overview
-The `JSopX.MuiHybridNetCore` Project (.NET MAUI Hybrid & Asp.NET Core Web API Demo application) which leverages the same assets, components & Web API all other projects in the JSopX™ Open Project EXperiences collection, and is the official .NET MAUI Hybrid Project Example of the Enterprise-Level, Multi-Platform, Multi-Stack Application.
+The `JSopX.MauiHybridNetCore` Project (.NET MAUI Hybrid & Asp.NET Core Web API Demo application) which leverages the same assets, components & Web API all other projects in the JSopX™ Open Project EXperiences collection, and is the official .NET MAUI Hybrid Project Example of the Enterprise-Level, Multi-Platform, Multi-Stack Application.

 ### Prerequisites

-The `JSopX.MuiHybridNetCore` Project requires at least the following technologies to run as expected.
+The `JSopX.MauiHybridNetCore` Project requires at least the following technologies to run as expected.

 - [jSilvestri.com BETA v 2024 the JSopX™ Open Project EXperiences Collection Project](https://github.com/JasonSilvestri/JSopX.OpenProjectX)
 - [.NET 8 SDK](https://dotnet.microsoft.com/download/dotnet/8.0)